Herta takes St. Pete, ties father on IndyCar win list with 4

 ST. PETERSBURG, Fla.
+(AP) — Colton Herta went a solid eight years ignoring any advice about racing cars that came from his father, an actual professional driver.

-(AP) — Colton Herta followed the sound of his father’s voice around the downtown streets of St. Petersburg, into victory lane and next to him on IndyCar’s win list.
+Sunday on the downtown streets of St. Petersburg, in their very first race working together, Herta was listening.
+He followed the sound of his father’s voice all the way to victory and alongside him on IndyCar’s win list.

-Herta on Sunday scored his fourth IndyCar victory to match the same total his father, Bryan, achieved over his own 12-year career.
-The son needed just 34 races for his four wins, and at the start of his third full IndyCar season, Colton Herta is already a title contender.
+Herta raced to his fourth IndyCar victory to match the same total his father, Bryan, achieved over his own 12-year career.
+The son needed just 34 races for his four wins and he begins his third full IndyCar season as a strong title contender.

+“Growing up I had a lot of arrogance and I didn’t want to hear anything that my dad had to say,” Herta said.
+“And then I realized — bigger, faster cars — I learned more about the sport and I was like ‘Hey, he actually knows what he’s talking about.’”

 Herta started from the pole and led a race-record 97 of the 100 laps to win his first race with Bryan Herta as his race strategist.
 Andretti Autosport paired the Hertas for the first time this year, dismissing previous father-son combinations that simply didn’t work in IndyCar.

-This one would work, Michael Andretti insisted, because Colton Herta is so calm and so collected, and Bryan Herta had been a master on the radio for both Alexander Rossi and Marco Andretti.
+This one would work, Michael Andretti insisted, because Colton Herta is so calm and so collected, and Bryan Herta had been a master on the radio previously for both Alexander Rossi and Marco Andretti.
 So when two cautions created two late restarts for Colton Herta to hold off Josef Newgarden, Bryan Herta was asked if father or son was more nervous about the fate of the race.

 “Neither of us,” Bryan Herta said.